jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/URL-Authentication.md

 # URL authentication description

 JD Cloud CDN supports parameter authentication.
 The user can select appropriate authentication method depending on its own business situation to provide valid protection to origin server resources.
-(At present the live video only has parameter authentication)
+(At present, the live only supports the parameter authentication and the live remote authentication, while the video-on-demand download supports the parameter authentication and the path authentication)

 **1. Parameter Authentication Method**